StrijpT-Ellie/EventDrivenArchitecture/README.md

 The repo has two prototypes developed within the scope of the current semester.

+Work In Progress - description to be updated.

+---

 flaskServerWithEffects is depreciated

 It consists of a Flask application rendering three.JS code and running a simulation of the board output